Banks and Human Rights

 Linked to other crises

-But these same human rights are also a crucial tool in the fight-back against corporations that cause climate change, as the landmark Shell ruling of 2021 showed.
-Communities are also succeeding in many of their battles to stop such developments proceeding.
+On the positive side, human rights are also a crucial tool in the fight-back against climate change, as their use in the growing field of climate litigation shows.
+Communities are also succeeding in many of their battles to stop harmful developments proceeding.
 The October 2021 recognition of the human right to a clean, healthy and sustainable environment by the UN Human Rights Council should further strengthen the ability of communities to ensure these rights are respected, and a human rights-based approach was embedded in the 2022 Kunming-Montreal Global Biodiversity Framework.

 Role of banks